seejl25/weather/README.md

 Next steps:

-More work needs to be done with regards to the styling, such as inserting different background image for different weather conditions
+- More work needs to be done with regards to the styling, such as animations, inserting more background images for different weather conditions like snow etc
-Include some form validation functions
+- Include some form validation functions
-Include more information that might be more useful as different countries have different seasons and weather conditions
+- Include more information that might be useful as different countries have different seasons and weather conditions
+- Converting into a web app or extension